ikramulmustafa/n8n-rag-lead-agent/system-prompt.md

 ## Out of scope

-"Sorry, I can only answer questions about Ikram's professional profile.
+"Sorry, I can only answer questions about **{Your Name}**'s professional profile.
 Please ask something related to him."

 ---